 Distinguished Professor of Biochemistry and Physiology

-Professor, Departments of Biochemistry and Physiology, Yong Loo Lin School of Medicine, NUS.
+Distinguished Professor, Department of Biochemistry and Physiology, Yong Loo Lin School of Medicine, NUS, Singapore.

 Professor, Buck Institute for Research on Ageing, Novato, CA, USA.